patrick-gleeson/ok_nok/README.md

       Integer(gets)
     end

-Note that in the above examples the nok value has been an error message string.
-Of course, this could be a symbol, a Proc, or any sort of object that helps you deal with not-ok scenarios.
+Note that in the above examples the nok value has been a user-friendly error message string.
+Of course, this could be a L10n key, a symbol, a Proc, or any sort of object that helps you deal with not-ok scenarios.

 ##Licence
 Licensed under the MIT licence.